 We encourage using images and screenshots to help illuminate many of the points that may be brought up in a What-Is topic.
 Images should have a maximum width of 730 pixels.
 You may create the image yourself or use an image that is licensed for reuse under a license such as Creative Commons, for instance.

 Please include a link to the image using the URL where it is currently hosted.
 Articles accepted for publication will have all associated images downloaded and hosted on our servers.
 Along with images, we require the following:

 Image Name: format

 ## is replaced by a number, e.g.,

-Alt Text: a brief description of the image, in case it does not load.
+Alt-Text: a brief description of the image if it does not load.

 Caption: a brief description appearing beneath the image.

-Attribution: if using an image licensed for re-use include the approrpriate attribution information (title, author, source, licence, etc.)
+Attribution: if using an image licensed for reuse, including the appropriate attribution information (title, author, source, license, etc.)

-Any uniquely identifiable information should be obscured, preferably through the use of obvious placeholder names (such as “example.com” or “192.168.0.2”).
+Any uniquely identifiable information should be obscured, preferably through the use of prominent placeholder names (such as “example.com” or “192.168.0.2”).

 All articles written for Atlantic.Net must be original works.
-Atlantic.Net will not tolerate plagiarism nor the re-use of previously existing work.
+Atlantic.Net will not tolerate plagiarism or the reuse of previously existing work.